kohlschutter/junixsocket/src/site/markdown/building.md

 That's it!

+### SNAPSHOT builds

+Development versions may need SNAPSHOT versions of dependencies.
+Use the following command to build:

+    mvn clean install -Puse-snapshots

 ## Build options

 While the default build options are a good start, you may want to change the level of scrutiny performed at build time.